My recommendation is to need a family law attorney to file an emergency custody order.

 Depending on your situation, you would file the correct petition.
 In addition to the petition, you would include a request for a TRO asking for Extraordinary relief.

 The Petition and the TRO work together.
-A rule of thumb is for every motion; there is an order.
-A motion (Petition) is a request, and the Order is what the judge will sign, granting your request.
+A rule of thumb is for every motion, there is an order.
+An action (Petition) is a request, and the Order is what the judge will sign, granting your request.

 You will need to include in your emergency motion what the emergency is and why the judge should sign it without notifying the opposing party.

-It will allege that there is a need for emergency relief for a minor child.
+It will allege that emergency relief is needed for a minor child.
 It will state that there is some form of immediate danger and harm to the child.

 This is why, as stated earlier, an affidavit or affidavits should be attached that go into detail about the nature of the harm to the child.

 This is necessary because it is the only evidence that a judge has to grant you what you ask for.
 There has been no hearing on the evidence.
-There will be a hearing at some future date, but depending on the situation, this procedure makes it possible to get emergency relief.
+There will be a hearing at some future date, but this procedure makes it possible to get emergency relief depending on the situation.

 What types of things would the court consider "immediate danger and harm?"

-Immediate danger and harm is largely a discretionary decision for the judge reviewing the paperwork.
+Immediate danger and harm are discretionary decisions for the judge reviewing the paperwork.

 Examples of what a judge may consider "immediate danger and harm" include: